comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp02-deployment.md

 !!! info "Crash-loop Back-off and 'OOM Killed' (Out of Memory)"

     If your pod keeps crashing, with a message like "Killed by OOM Manager", it's because the Python/FastAPI server process requires more memory than your deployment is configured to provide by default.
 Our deployment platform, Kubernetes/OKD, monitors resource usage so that its resources are shared fairly among us.
 It takes a very conservative default, which can lead to your process being crashed when it needs more memory than the default.
-To ask for more memory, but still a modest amount for 2025 standards, take the following steps in CloudApps.
-You do not need to take these steps if your application is successfully running:
+To ask for more memory, but still a modest amount for 2025 standards, take the following steps in the `oc` tool:

-    1. Go to Administrator > Workloads > Deployments
-    2. Select final-project
-    3. Go to YAML
-    4. Search for resources (you will find resources: {}).
-It's probably the third result for resources.
-    5. Update it to look like follows with the correct indentations:

     ~~~
-    resources:
-      limits:
-        memory: 1Gi
-      requests:
-        memory: 512Mi
+    oc set resources deployment/final-project --requests=memory=256Mi --limits=memory=1Gi
+    oc rollout restart deployment/final-project
     ~~~

-    After saving, your pod should restart and run successfully.
-Check the pod's logs and try navigating to your site.
-If you see the XL site load, you are successfully running in production!
-If it partially loads, but fails to load any data, that's because the instructions for resetting the database are in the section that follows!
+    The first command requests a higher memory limit for the deployment and the second restarts the pod in the deployment so that it uses the new settings.

 ### Resetting the Database